Sleep Guide

 Calendared Cotton

-is a finishing process used to smooth, coat, or thin a material.
-With textiles, fabric is passed between calendar rollers at high temperatures and pressures.
+Finishing process used to smooth, coat, or thin a material.
+With textiles, fabric is passed between calendar rollers at high temperatures and pressures for the desired end result.